Discrimination, Discriminatory Harassment, and Hate Crimes

 Reporting Discrimination, Discriminatory Harassment, and Hate Crimes

-The College will investigate and coordinate resolution efforts, as appropriate, to address allegations of harassment related to the targeted individual's membership in any of the protected categories.
+The College will investigate and coordinate resolution efforts, as appropriate, to address allegations related to the targeted individual's membership in any of the protected categories.

 Please Note: A reporting person(s) may choose to use any of the following reporting options below simultaneously.